Kaielijah/Monte-Carlo-integration-in-Python/README.md

 - ```cd ~/python-projects```
 - ```python3 -m venv venv```
 - ```source venv/bin/activate```
--- This is to activiate virtual environment
+    - This is to activates virtual environment

 11. Create Python file in VS with terminal
 - ```touch main.py``` or create file
 - This is to open the file: ```code main.py```
 - VS Terminal: ```python3 main.py```
-    -- This is to run the script in terminal to generate output
+    - This is to run the script in terminal to generate output
 - Example of installing Python packages in env: ```pip install numpy pandas requests```
 - Check the packages installed: ```pip list```